hebbyatuti/BELLAFIT--FITNESS-DATA-ANALYSIS/README.md

  3. Checked for duplicates

 ### Explatory Data Analysis
+- Answered business questions to identify the target market, the best-selling products, and new customized products.
   Some of the business questions I answered?
 - What is the age distribution and the target market group?
 - How does hydration level affect fitness?
 - What is the most common activity?
 - Which activity  burns the most calories?
-- How does health conditions influence fitness?
+- How do health conditions influence fitness?

-### Data Analysis
+### R Code
-- Answered business questions to I identify the target market, the best selling products and new customized products.

 ```R
 BF <- read_csv("fitness_data_capstone.csv")
 view(BF)